Deep Security 10.1 has reached end of support. Use the version selector (above) to see more recent versions of the Help Center.

-In this article, references to protecting virtual machines apply only to Deep Security On-Premise software installations.
+In this article, references to protecting virtual machines do not apply to Deep Security as a Service.

 Event-based tasks let you monitor protected computers for specific events and perform tasks based on certain conditions.